WU-BIMAC/NBOMicroscopyMetadataSpecs/README.md

 **Figure 1: Imaging Experiment Workflows and Microscopy Metadata**

 # Proposed Suite of 4DN-BINA Extensions of the OME Data-Model
 To facilitate future adaptation and expansion of the guidelines, the proposed 4DN-BINA-OME model is organized on the basis of the core vs. extension ontology concepts.
-As such the proposal posits the following four components (see Figures 2 and 3):
+As such the model consists of the following four components (see Figures 2 and 3):

 1. A proposed revision of the OME Core Model
 2. A 4DN-BINA-OME Basic extension